digas99/pirple-kuwtjs/project-2/README.md

 npm start
 ```

-*instructions on how to run the code were taken from [React tutorial](https://reactjs.org/tutorial/tutorial.html)*
+*Instructions on how to run the code were taken from [React tutorial](https://reactjs.org/tutorial/tutorial.html)*